 DDoS: DDoS stands for Distributed Denial of Service.
 It is the type of attack on a system where hackers send multiple bots in the form of traffic to a particular website to exhaust the servers’ resources.
 This is often done to disrupt service or extort money from the owner of the site etc

 Embed: is a term that refers to the activity of enclosing an object or file within another one. it is often used to insert videos, maps, or other websites on a WordPress site.

 Export: is a term used to describe the process by which the format of computer data is converted from a computer program into a form that is suitable for a different program or environment to use.
 Export allows you to download WordPress posts, page, and even the database

 Favicon: The favicon is a 16×16 pixel icon that represents or symbolizes a particular website on a Browser.
 The WordPress favicon is represented by the encircled ‘W’ that is displayed in the address bar of the web browser.

-Filters: These are API (Application Programming Interface) consisting of pre-existing or custom made functions that are used to pass data and they allow developers to modify the behaviour of a function.
+Filters: These are API (Application Programming Interface) consisting of pre-existing or custom-made functions that are used to pass data and they allow developers to modify the behavior of a function.